vnataraj/vnataraj.github.io/_posts/2014-06-26-research-steam-sale-and-more.md

 ---
-layout:blog
+layout: post
-title: Research, Steam sale and more!
+title: Research, Project ideas and more!
 ---

 Hi guys,